MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 - You must have domain credentials with administrator permissions for both source and destination clusters, with full rights to the source and destination Organizational Unit (OU) that contains both clusters.

-- Both clusters must be in the same Active Directory forest and domain to facilitate Kerberos authentication between clusters for migration of virtual machines (VMs).
+- Both clusters must be in the same Active Directory forest and domain to facilitate Kerberos authentication between clusters for migration of VMs.

 - Both clusters must reside in an Active Directory OU with Group Policy Object (GPO) Block inheritance set on this OU.
 This ensures no domain-level GPOs and security policies can impact the migration.

 - Both clusters must be connected to the same time source to support consistent Kerberos authentication between clusters.

-- Make note of the Hyper-V virtual switch name used by VMs on the source cluster.
+- Make note of the Hyper-V virtual switch name used by the VMs on the source cluster.
 You must use the same virtual switch name for the Azure Stack HCI destination cluster "virtual machine network" prior to importing VMs.

 - Remove any ISO image files for your source VMs.
 This is done using Hyper-V Manager in **VM Properties** in the **Hardware section**.
-Click **Remove** for any virtual CD/DVD drives.
+Select **Remove** for any virtual CD/DVD drives.

 - Shutdown all VMs on the source cluster.
 This is required to ensure version control and state are maintained throughout the migration process.

-- Check if Azure Stack HCI supports your version of VMs to import and update your VMs as needed.
+- Check if Azure Stack HCI supports your version of the VMs to import and update your VMs as needed.
 See the [VM version support and update](#vm-version-support-and-update) section on how to do this.

 - Backup all VMs on your source cluster.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.
 To backup to Azure, see [Use Azure Backup](https://docs.microsoft.com/azure-stack/hci/manage/use-azure-backup).